-SIP trunking is gaining popularity among enterprises for its ability to reduce telephony connectivity costs and enable data center equipment consolidation, according to people who attended VoiceCon
+SIP trunking is gaining popularity among enterprises for its ability to reduce telephony connectivity costs and enable data center equipment consolidation, according to people who attended VoiceCon this week.

 Senior voice engineer Larry Riba recently converted his contact center outsourcing firm, Alpine Express, to SIP trunking, primarily to reduce costs.
 With clients all over the country handing off customer service calls to his firm, he needed low-cost local numbers in multiple markets and affordable toll-free numbers in markets where he couldn't get local numbers.
 Riba, who sat on a SIP trunking case study panel at VoiceCon this week, said SIP trunking reduced his connectivity costs by 30%.

 He also wanted to reduce his data center footprint because his company rents data center space by the rack and pays for power on top of that.
 SIP trunking requires much less physical equipment, since the SBCs that replace legacy media gateways can handle a much higher call volume.

 "SIP trunking allows you to reduce the data center footprint," Riba said.
 "One rack-unit session border controller can easily handle 2,000 voice calls.
 You would need two full racks of [Avaya G650 Media Gateways attached to T1 lines] to handle that same volume."

 The University of Pennsylvania is also converting to SIP trunking, according to senior network engineer Steve Blair, who also sat on the VoiceCon panel.
 Blair said he has completed about 20% of a project to convert 25,000 analog Verizon Centrex lines over to a VoIP environment connected via SIP trunking.
 On the 5,025 lines that have been converted so far, he's seen a 40% reduction in connectivity costs.